What To Expect When Working With Us

 After reviewing this information and a follow-up telephone conversation, we will either confirm our interest and discuss next steps or politely decline.
 If we move ahead, Crux Capital will typically issue a term sheet and arrange an on-site visit.

-After a successful visit, the process becomes more involved and more formal.
+After a successful visit, the process becomes more involved and formal.
 Additional information is exchanged, and another site visit may take place.
 As Crux Capital continues to learn about your business, and you learn more about us, further discussions regarding company valuation and transaction structure occur.
 The term sheet from Step 2 may be revised multiple times during this stage and, eventually, lead to a formal Letter of Intent.

 A Letter of Intent, or “LOI”, is a formal, written document indicating the terms a buyer is offering a seller in a proposed acquisition or investment.
 A LOI states a serious intent, by both parties, to carry out the proposed transaction.
 Crux Capital is very selective about issuing LOIs because they indicate that we will be dedicating substantial resources to acquiring your business under the terms outlined in the LOI.